Beyond the Bunny: Tips for Celebrating Easter While Keeping the Focus on Christ

 If your church offers multiple services, commit to attending one as a family then volunteer to serve during an additional service.

 Even if your children are young, it’s a good lesson to model church service together as a family and what a blessing it is to all the other families who attend.

 The following weeks after Easter are also popular for people to attend church because if they felt welcomed and invited, they will probably come back.
 Be on the lookout for those new families and help them find their way to the classrooms, restrooms or even the best way to get to the sanctuary.

 Remember how overwhelming it felt when you first began attending your current church?
-A friendly smile and a helpful hand will go a long way to a make someone feel welcomed.
+A friendly smile and a helping hand will go a long way to make someone feel welcomed.